 By JOCELYN NOVECK AP National Writer

-“David Byrne’s American Utopia,” an HBO Films release, is unrated by the Motion Picture Association of America.
-Running time: 105 minutes.
-Four stars out of four.
+“Greyhound,” an Apple TV+ release, has been rated PG-13 by the Motion Picture Association of America “for war-related action/violence and brief strong language.”
+Running time: 91 minutes.
+Three stars out of four.